Top 12 Venture Capital Firms in Washington

 11. AAF Management Ltd.

-AAF Management Ltd. is an early-stage venture capital firm that provides foundational capital to technology companies.
-They concentrate on backing businesses at the seed and Series A stages.
+AAF Management Ltd. is an early-stage venture capital firm that invests in technology companies at the seed and Series A stages.
+They provide initial funding to help founders build and scale their businesses from the ground up.

-Industries of Focus: Financial Services, FinTech, Health Care, Information Technology, Mobile, Software
+Industries of focus: Technology, including FinTech, Health Care, and Software

 Founded: 2016